Ashwin-S-N/Vinci-Shopping-app/README.md

 # Vinci-Shopping-app
-App created as a part of PROJECT VINCI- AI generated fashion using text.
+React Native App created as a part of PROJECT VINCI- AI generated fashion using text.

 ## Details about the project
 <ul>